Ferz

 The ferz or fers is a fairy chess piece that may move one square diagonally.
-It was used in orthodox chess before being replaced by the queen.
+It was used in orthodox chess and in Shatranj form of chess before being replaced by the queen.

 History and nomenclature

 The ferz is a very old piece, appearing in chaturanga and shatranj, the ancestors of all chess variants; it also featured in games such as Tamerlane chess.
 The ferz was a standard chess piece until the modern moves of queen and bishop were developed around the 15th century, with the ferz being replaced by the former.